 – The Result: Arkansas voters made their voices heard loud and clear regarding Issue 4, rejecting the cannabis legalization measure by a margin of 56.3% to 43.7%.
 It was the widest margin of defeat for a medical or recreational legalization measure since North Dakota residents shot down a ballot measure for recreational marijuana in 2018 (59.5% to 40.5%).
 It was only the third legalization measure of the past decade to receive less than 45% support (the other being Ohio’s wildly unpopular swing at adult-use cannabis in 2015).

-– Why It Matters: The Arkansas vote showed quite clearly that powerful and well-organized opposition can still influence voters significantly, even though the legalization of marijuana, on paper, is supported by a huge swath of the American population and generally crosses over demographics and political party affiliations.
+– Why It Matters: The Arkansas vote in the election showed quite clearly that powerful and well-organized opposition can still influence voters significantly, even though the legalization of marijuana, on paper, is supported by a huge swath of the American population and generally crosses over demographics and political party affiliations.
 Issue 4 had a who’s who of right-wing Arkansas politicos lining up with all sorts of reasons why residents should oppose the measure.
 Pro golfer John Daly, who spoke up in favor of the measure, apparently couldn’t swing enough support.

 – The Business Angle: Potentially one point that cannabis activists and opponents alike could agree on was that Issue 4 might have given too much power to existing medical marijuana businesses in Arkansas and not provided enough opportunity to new entrants.
 The measure would have granted the owners of eight existing medical marijuana cultivation facilities a second license to grow adult-use cannabis, and would have required the state to issue an additional 12 adult-use cultivation licenses.
 The measure also would have automatically given the 40 existing dispensaries licenses to sell adult-use cannabis.
 State-licensed dispensaries generated about $500 million in revenue over the past two years.